rajivshah3/documentation/iot/0.1/platformio/introduction/get-started.md

     https://github.com/oopsmonk/XKCP.git#pio_keccakp1600
 ```

-and the following after the board definition.
+After the board definition, you have to add the following:

 ```
 build_flags =